Skip to main content

 • gameplay

-The gameplay of Teslagrad is characterized by its unique magnetism mechanics, which offer engaging puzzle-solving experiences and platforming challenges.
-While many players appreciate the innovative design and beautiful art, there are significant criticisms regarding control precision, frustrating boss fights, and a reliance on trial-and-error gameplay that can detract from the overall enjoyment.
-Overall, the game presents a mix of fun and frustration, appealing to those who enjoy challenging puzzle-platformers but potentially alienating players who prefer smoother mechanics and clearer guidance.
+The gameplay of Teslagrad is characterized by its unique magnetism mechanics, which are creatively integrated into puzzles and platforming challenges.
+While many players appreciate the innovative design and beautiful art style, there are significant criticisms regarding control precision, frustrating boss fights, and a trial-and-error approach that can detract from the overall experience.
+Overall, the game offers a mix of engaging puzzles and platforming, but its execution can lead to moments of frustration, particularly in later stages.

 • “The mechanics are solid and the game paces them very well so that you are constantly being introduced to something new and unique; I don't feel like there's a lot of rehashing old puzzles or mechanics, the game just builds on everything you've done and makes it new.”